ManticoreGamesInc/platform-documentation/src/icons.md

 title: Icons
 ---

-# Icons in CORE
+# Icons in Core

-Icons are used to visually represent information, here's a full (that's a lie) list of the icons contained within CORE:
+Icons are used to visually represent information, here's a full (that's a lie) list of the icons contained within Core:

 ## Asset Types